appsemble/appsemble/docs/reference/app.md

 `bottom` to use a navigation pane at the bottom of the screen instead of the default side menu.
 Set to `hidden` to display no navigational menus at all.

+## `login`

+Set the location of the login button.
+This defaults to `navigation` which adds a login button and dropdown to the navigation bar.
+This can be set to `menu` to instead display it in the side menu, or `hidden` to hide it entirely.

 ## `notifications`

 Set the notification strategy for the app.
 If specified, push notifications can be sent to